SUSTAINABILITY & ETHICS

 DESIGN

-All the people that work for us are paid fairly, at least the national living wage.
+All the people that work for / with us are paid fairly, at least the national living wage.

 Our commitment to using deadstock fabric for most of our production reduces textile waste, minimises the demand for new fabric & ensures we aren't contributing to the millions of tonnes of fabric already stored in warehouses and landfills.